 Documentation that must be collected to verify that all male students (who were born on or after 1/1/60) are registered with Selective Service.
 If required by law, a student attending a postsecondary educational institution must register with the Selective Service before receiving federal financial aid.

 Statement of Educational Purpose

 A statement a student must sign in order to receive federal financial aid at a postsecondary educational institution.
 By signing, a student agrees to use federal financial aid (often referred to as Title IV funds) solely for educational expenses.
 The statement appears on the FAFSA.

 The official notification from the federal government that summarizes the information submitted on the FAFSA.
 The document is a paper document if the FAFSA was submitted on paper, and is a secure web document if the FAFSA was completed online.
 The SAR displays the entered data, the family contribution amount, and any special messages related to the student’s application.
 Students should review their SAR to ensure that it is accurate.

-For credit-bearing programs, a subscription period is a three-month span of time during which you are able to access learning materials, complete assessments, and receive academic support.
+For credit-bearing programs, a subscription period is a 12 week span of time during which you are able to access your coursework.
 You can choose from two subscription options.
-The “All-You-Can-Learn” option allows you to master as many competency (skill) sets and pass as many assessments as you can for the three-month period.
-The Single Competency Set option allows you to study at a slower pace.
+The “All-You-Can-Learn” option allows you to master as many courses as you have time for in the 12 week period.
+The Single Course Option allows you to study at a slower pace, taking just one course at a time.
 As your current subscription period nears its end, you may subscribe to the next one without interrupting your studies.